arhsxro/platform-go-challenge/README.md

 I created a init.sql script which will be executed when we first run the app and it basically creates

 the tables we need with some dummy data in order to test our endpoints.

+**If we already have a another postgres instance in our machine we should terminate it in order for the script to run!!